FirebaseExtended/codelab-measure-android-view-performance/README.md

 # Measuring Load time and Screen Rendering with Firebase Performance

-This repo contains the source code to be used for the Codelab for Google I/O 2021.
+This repo contains the source code to be used for the Codelab for Google I/O 2021 and Firebase Summit 2021.

 Supported Features
 ------------------